 How to Make an Epic Christmas Dessert Tray

 - Enlist help.
 Why not invite family and friends over to help you actually make the desserts that will go on the tray?!
 Not only will it be more fun if baking’s a family affair, it’s a lot easier too.
 Extra hands = faster baking.
 You can even make “Christmas cookie baking day” an annual event, or host a cookie decorating day.

 - Prepare some items ahead of time.
 At the end of the year, things get real hectic… real fast.
 So do your future self a favor and begin soon.
 Review how to freeze cookie dough and you’ll be thankful you had a head start!

 - Use varying shapes, sizes, and textures.
 That’s where today’s recipe comes in.
 Make different shaped sugar cookies like snowman sugar cookies, add some red in there with cream cheese stuffed red velvet cookies, lots of sprinkles from cake batter chocolate chip cookies and brown butter sugar cookies, gingerbread cookies, regular shortbread or salted chocolate pistachio shortbread triangles, gingerbread swirl fudge, maple cinnamon star cookies, and peanut butter balls or Oreo balls.
 Different shapes and sizes not only makes a beautiful tray, but guarantees there’s something for everyone.

 Today’s no-bake chocolate coconut snowballs cover all the bases.
+Also, if you’re looking to include some gluten free dessert recipes, this one fits the bill.
 You can make them now and freeze them for later, they’re easy, and they add a festive look to the entire tray.
 Plus, they’re delicious!

 Here’s The Plan